Key signs to watch for:

 -

-Soothing herbs for throat mucosa (e.g. slippery elm, marshmallow root)
+Soothing herbs for throat mucosa (e.g. slippery elm powder in liquid form)

 -